Application deadline

 Class sizes typically range from 10 to 50 students.

-Most modules are assessed through practical coursework exercises and examinations.
+Most modules are assessed through practical coursework exercises as well as or instead of examinations.

 All students are assigned an advisor who meets with them at the start of the year to discuss module choices and is available to assist with any academic difficulties during the year.